signalfx/signalfx-agent/docs/remote-config.md

 ### Raw Values
-If you have values in files/KV stores that you don't want interpreted as YAML, but rather as plain strings, you can add the `raw: true` value to the remote value specification.
+If you have values in files/KV stores that you don't want interpreted as YAML, but rather as plain strings, you can add the `raw: true` option to the remote value specification.
 Everything else acts as it would otherwise.

 ## Environment Variables